jonathannen/cater/README.md

 Plugins add in features and libraries like Asset Compilation, Redux, CSS-in-JS, or React Router.
 Ideally with zero configuration.

 Universal Imports allow plugins to provide Universal components.
 Taking the simple Title component in Hello-Cater above, this component is different for the server and client sides.
-On the server it sets the &lt;head> &lt;title> element.
-On the client it uses JavaScript to change _document.title_.
+On the server it sets the `<head><title>` element.
+On the client it uses JavaScript to change `document.title`.
 Killer.

 Univeral Wrapping allows plugins to cascade behavior.
 The most common case is adding in providers.
 A CSS-in-JS Theme Provider can wrapper a Redux or React Router Provider without being aware of the specifics of the other plugins.